DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/README -DeepRL.md

 ## Introduction to DeepRL

+#### Overview
+The main solution blocks of RL/DeepRL are
+- the agent and
+- the environment.

+  - The environment is the world that the agent lives in and interacts with.
+  - At every step of interaction, the agent sees a (possibly partial) observation of the state of the world, and then decides on an action to take.
+  - The environment changes when the agent acts on it, but may also change on its own.
+  - The agent also perceives a reward signal from the environment, a number that tells it how good or bad the current world state is.
+  - The goal of the agent is to maximize its cumulative reward, called return.
+Reinforcement learning methods are ways that the agent can learn behaviors to achieve its goal.

+#### High Level Solution Constructs of DeepRL

 - High Level Solution Constructs of Deep Reinforcement Learning through Infographics

 <img src="https://github.com/DeepHiveMind/gateway_to_DeepReinforcementLearning_DeepNN/blob/master/Infographics/RLDesign.png" alt="Deep Reinforcement Learning High Level Solution Constructs" width = "900" height ="400" />

+- Agent — the learner and the decision maker.
+- Environment — where the agent learns and decides what actions to perform.
+- Action — a set of actions which the agent can perform.
+- State — the state of the agent in the environment.
+- Reward — for each action selected by the agent the environment provides a reward.
+Usually a scalar value.
+- Policy — the decision-making function (control strategy) of the agent, which represents a mapping from situations to actions.
+- Value function — mapping from states to real numbers, where the value of a state represents the long-term reward achieved starting from that state, and executing a particular policy.
+- Function approximator — refers to the problem of inducing a function from training examples.
+Standard approximators include decision trees, neural networks, and nearest-neighbor methods
+- Markov decision process (MDP) — A probabilistic model of a sequential decision problem, where states can be perceived exactly, and the current state and action selected determine a probability distribution on future states.
+Essentially, the outcome of applying an action to a state depends only on the current action and state (and not on preceding actions or states).
+- Dynamic programming (DP) — is a class of solution methods for solving sequential decision problems with a compositional cost structure.
+Richard Bellman was one of the principal founders of this approach.
+- Monte Carlo methods — A class of methods for learning of value functions, which estimates the value of a state by running many trials starting at that state, then averages the total rewards received on those trials.
+- Temporal Difference (TD) algorithms — A class of learning methods, based on the idea of comparing temporally successive predictions.
+Possibly the single most fundamental idea in all of reinforcement learning.
+- Model — The agent’s view of the environment, which maps state-action pairs to probability distributions over states.
+Note that not every reinforcement learning agent uses a model of its environment

 Please refer to the 📜:[ARTICLE](https://medium.freecodecamp.org/an-introduction-to-reinforcement-learning-4339519de419) for further detailing into the basic constructs of DeepRL ecosystem. <br>

 ## Significant Deep RL Models

 Deep RL Algorithms overview by Infographics
+***useful taxonomy of algorithms in modern RL**

 <img src="https://github.com/Deep-Mind-Hive/coach/blob/master/docs_raw/source/_static/img/algorithms.png" width = "900" height ="400" alt="Algorithms"/>